kaifsiddiquei/GITBOOK/web3-native-features/in-built-web3-wallet.md

 ---

 *Ready to explore the reward distribution system?
-Continue to the next section to learn about DEXGO's innovative reward mechanisms.*
+Continue to the next section to learn about DecNect's innovative reward mechanisms.*